 While we might all be curious about the best plunger or probiotic tampon or cold-sore remedy, it can be difficult to discuss these more personal items.
 That’s why we’re tackling Things We Don’t Talk About, a series in which we track down the best hygiene-, sex-, and bodily function–related things we all need but might be too embarrassed to ask about.
 In this installment, we consult experts on the best menstrual cups.

-“The best menstrual cup for 2018 is the Lena Cup.
-It’s made in the USA from top-quality, medical-grade silicone, and the company sells them for a very reasonable price — about one-third cheaper than the Diva Cup.
-I personally love the ‘sensitive’ model, which is considered one of the softer cups, because it doesn’t give me cramps like some of the stiffer ones.
-It’s easy to insert and remove, and doesn’t leak for me.” —Jackie Bolen, creator of menstrual-cup-reviews site Reusable Menstrual Cups
+Jackie Bolen, author of the The Ultimate Guide to Menstrual Cups, is also a fan of the Lena Cup because of the silicone, which is made in the USA.
+And, according to her, the company sells them for a very reasonable price.
+“I personally love the ‘sensitive’ model,” says Bolen, “because it doesn’t give me cramps like some of the stiffer ones.
+It’s easy to insert and remove and doesn’t leak for me.”

-Writer Thahabu Gordon discovered menstrual cups a year ago, when I was couch hopping between different friends’ places, and couldn’t always go to a store for pads and tampons.
-What I love about the Blossom Cup is its size and the resistance level of the silicone.
-A harder cup could snap open before you’ve inserted it all the way, and a cup that’s too soft may not open at all once inserted, but I found the perfect medium in the Blossom Cup.
-It’s also cheaper than most cups, on top of the money I save from not having to buy traditional menstrual products.
-I forget I’m wearing it 85 percent of the time.
-Since buying it, I’ve noticed that my period is shorter, and my cramps aren’t as painful.
-Menstrual cups also force you to kind of get to know your private parts, so now I feel more in tune with my cycle.” —Thahabu Gordon, writer
+Writer Thahabu Gordon discovered menstrual cups when she was couch surfing between different friends’ places and couldn’t always go to a store for pads and tampons.
+She describes the Blossom Cup as the perfect balance between hard and soft.
+“A harder cup could snap open before you’ve inserted it all the way, and a cup that’s too soft may not open at all once inserted,” she says.
+Gordon also loves that the Blossom Cup is cheaper than most and says she forgets that she’s wearing it “85 percent of the time.”
+She has also noticed that her period is shorter, and her cramps aren’t as painful since using the cup.